What gear should I bring on a supported, multi-day cycling tour?

-This is not a required list of cycle gear, but rather suggestions for what you may need and find useful to make your supported cycling tour as enjoyable as possible.
-Nor is it meant to be a comprehensive list – toothbrush is not listed, but bring it and whatever other stuff you usually travel with.
-Above all, please pack clothing and equipment that you find comfortable and useful!
-Do test out the gear you are bringing, especially your shorts/seat, to make sure they are comfortable for the average daily distances you will be riding during your tour – i.e. average 70km per day on the intermediate/advanced tours and average 25km per day on the novice/intermediate tours.
+If you are going on a multi-day cycling trip with vehicle support and luggage transfer, you have the luxury of packing less carefully than you would on a self-supported tour where every ounce counts.
+Here I provide some suggestions for what you may find useful to make your cycling tour enjoyable.
+It is not meant to be a comprehensive list – a toothbrush is not listed – bring the things that you would normally travel with.
+Most importantly, pack clothing and equipment you find comfortable!
+Do test out the gear you are bringing, especially your shorts/seat, to make sure they are comfortable for the average daily distances you will be riding during your tour – i.e. average 60km per day on the intermediate/advanced tours and average 25km per day on the novice/intermediate tours.
 Check out this video for some tips on keeping your nether regions happy and healthy during your ride.

 - HELMET is a must!

-- Buff or similar for under the helmet and lots of other cool uses ?
+- A buff or similar for under the helmet and lots of other cool uses.

-- Cycling jerseys with back pockets are useful but not necessary, but jerseys with a wicking fabric are cool and comfortable.
-Check the expected temperatures the week before you come to make decisions about whether to bring short sleeve or long sleeve jerseys.
+- Cycling jerseys with back pockets are useful but not necessary, but jerseys with a wicking fabric are cool, comfortable, and are recommended.
+Check the expected temperatures the week before you come to make decisions about whether to bring sleeveless, short sleeve or long sleeve jerseys, or a combination.

 - Arm warmers – these are useful with a short sleeve jersey for those days when it starts out chilly and then warms up.